- 16 Dec 2022

-View dependencies - You can view the information about individual file dependencies.
+View dependencies - You can view the information about individual file Dependencies.
 This feature comes in quite handy when deciding on file deletions.
 For more information about view dependencies, see File dependency viewer

 Download - You can download the file onto your local storage

 Remove - You can remove or delete the file.
-The removed files are thrown in the recycle bin folder.
+The removed files are thrown in the Recycle bin folder.
 You can choose to retrieve files in case of accidental deletion.
 For information about recycle bin, see Recycle bin

 Upload - You can upload/add files from the local storage

-Once the files are uploaded you can view the files along with information such as name, updated on, updated by, file size, and tag.
+Once the files are uploaded, you can view the files along with information such as name, updated on, updated by, file size, and tag.
 It is visible in columns only when the view is in List style.

 File view style

 By default, the list style appears.
-Additional file information such as Updated on, Updated by, Size, Tags, View dependencies are available in this style.
+Additional file information such as Updated on, Updated by, Size, Tags, and View dependencies are available in this style.
 You can view the additional file information adjacent to the files with a tiny thumbnail.
 You can adjust the length of each of the columns containing file information.

 Changing file view style